tommilligan/clubhouse-bouncer/README.md

 to see logs.

-Hot reoading is reccommended via:
+Hot reloading is reccommended via:

 ```
 cargo install cargo-watch